githubpartners/microsoft-learn/github/a-beginner's-guide-to-prompt-engineering-with-github-copilot/includes/2-understanding-prompt-engineering.md

 Without these detailed instructions, the desired outcome can be disappointing and frustrating.
 Similarly, GitHub Copilot needs clear, step-by-step instructions to generate the code that best helps you and provide you with your desired outcome.

 For a more code specific example, let's see what this would look like using p5.js, which is a JavaScript library for creative coding and is a fun way to create images with code.

-### Example of a basic prompt
+### Using basic prompts

-Let's use GitHub Copilot to create an image of a boat using the below prompt.
+Using p5.js, let's say we want to create an image of a boat sailing on the ocean.
+Let's use GitHub Copilot to create an image of our boat using a basic prompt.

 `
 // draw a brown wooden boat on top of a blue ocean with a sun.
 `

 GitHub Copilot returns with the following code for the image.
-It's somewhat relevant but it's hard to tell if that is a boat.
+It's somewhat relevant but it's hard to tell what's going on.
+The image looks more like a house or some structure instead of our desired boat.
 We can do better.

 :::image type="content" source="../media/simple-prompt.png" alt-text="REPLACE-ME":::

 Basics prompts such as this often return irrelevant suggestions—or sometimes no suggestions at all.
 As you learn how GitHub Copilot processes information, you can adjust the way you communicate with it and adjust your prompt to generate more accurate results.
 Let's try this again, but with a better prompt.

-### Example of a detailed prompt
+### Using detailed prompts

 When prompting GitHub Copilot, think of the process as having a conversation with someone: How should I break down the problem so we can solve it together?
 How would I approach pair programming with this person?